⚙️ Modding

 This sections demonstrates how to remove the //_heroes_replace_// in SC2 Editor when exporting, allows for custom heroes functionalities.

-1. When Save, Use the Export Functionality by going view script or Ctrl + F11:
+1. When Save, Use the Export Functionality by going view script or Ctrl + F11: manual-step-1 manual-step-1-1

-Error and Debugging:
+Error and Debugging

 If you encounter stuff like this, mostly likely you have error on your galaxy files: